srpattison/AmsterdamBlockchainWeek/events/near-at-amsterdam/README.md

 # and displayed on the /events page.
 Keep it short.
 # Linebreaks are ignored, but they _must_ start with two spaces.
 description:
-  Join us in the Zuiderkerk for a series of talks, panels, workshops, and social events.
-We are featuring sessions with NEAR's Dev Team, Octopus Network, Brave, Aurora, AstroDAO, Zaisan's MyD on NEAR etc.
+  Join us in the Boom Chicago for a series of talks, panels, workshops, and social events.
+We are featuring sessions with NEAR Developers, Community Members, and Ecosystem Partners.

 #####################
 ### EVENT DETAILS ###